gusmarcum/plant-diagnostic-ai/README.md

 ### **Image Analysis Workflow**

+1. **Capture or Upload Image**:
+   - **Webcam**: Click the camera icon in the image area → Allow camera access → Click again to capture
-1. **Upload Image**: Click the image upload area and select a clear photo of your strawberry plant
+   - **Upload**: Click the image upload area and select a clear photo of your strawberry plant
 2. **Adjust Settings**: Use the temperature slider (0.01-0.5) to control response creativity
 3. **Run Analysis**: Click "📤 Send" in the Standard Analysis panel or "🔎 Analyze" in Enhanced Analysis